-In order to be eligible, the individual's total countable monthly income must be less than \$2,199.
-The state disregards the first \$20 of most types of income, so in most instances, the individual can have up to \$2,219 in gross monthly income.
+In order to be eligible, the individual's total countable monthly income must be less than \$2,313.
+The state disregards the first \$20 of most types of income, so in most instances, the individual can have up to \$2,333 in gross monthly income.

-If the person in the Medical Institution is married, community property principles may be used to determine the individual's income if it is advantageous to the applicant.
-This means that the institutionalized individual's income may be calculated by adding up both spouses' income and dividing in half.
-For instance, if the husband in the nursing home has \$3,000 in monthly income, and the wife at home has zero income, the countable income for the husband is \$1,500, and he meets the income test for Medicaid coverage.
-If the applicant spouse's own income is less than \$2,219, (s)he is clearly income eligible and the other spouse's income will not be considered.
+If the person in the medical institution (the "institutionalized spouse") is married, community property principles may be used to determine the individual's income if it is advantageous to the applicant.
+This means that the institutionalized spouse's income may be calculated by adding up both spouses' income and dividing in half.
+For instance, if the husband in the nursing home has \$3,000 in monthly income, and the wife at home (the "community spouse") has zero income, the countable income for the husband is \$1,500, and he meets the income test for Medicaid coverage.
+If the applicant spouse's own income is less than \$2,333, s/he is clearly income eligible and the other spouse's income will not be considered.

 Certain types of income, such as certain types of veteran's benefits (allowances for aid and assistance [A&A] and unusual medical expenses [UME]) and certain types of payments made to Native Americans, are not counted in determining eligibility.
-Sometimes individuals with incomes greater than \$2,219 may be eligible, especially those with Income Diversion (income only) Trusts.
+Sometimes individuals with incomes greater than \$2,333 can be eligible, by using an Income Diversion Trust (IDT).

-5. If a married person is eligible for Institutional Care Medicaid benefits, will all his/her income be used for his/her care?
+5. If a married person is found eligible for Institutional Care Medicaid benefits, can some of his/her income be contributed to the community spouse?